 Lesson 3: Think of your work as a pipeline and keep it evenly filled for the next 12 months.

-Unsurprisingly, one mindset most people don’t switch out of when they start their solo consulting practice is living from paycheck to paycheck.
+Unsurprisingly, most people still live paycheck to paycheck even after becoming a solo consultant.
 They hustle to get work, score a project and boom, the marketing machine stops.

 Both immediate success and a dry pipeline are bad sources of judgment of incoming leads.
 If you’re too busy to take on more work, you might lose a client that’s really worth working with, and if you’re desperate for work, you’ll take projects with bad conditions and crappy pay.